braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_triggered_iams.md

 Before continuing, you should have already [created your Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/) and set up delay and audience options.

-Now, you can add an in-app message to your Canvas.
 Add a [Message]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/message_step/) step and choose **In-App Message** for your **Messaging Channel**.

 After any delays pass and the audience options are checked, the in-app message will be set live and users will see it if they open the app.
 In-app messages in Canvas may only be triggered by the `start session` trigger event—they can't be triggered by custom events in a Canvas component.

 For Canvas steps that have action-triggered entry, users can enter the Canvas mid-session.
 However, as noted above, in-app messages won't trigger until the next session starts, so these users would miss the initial in-app message since they weren't eligible to enter the Canvas before the session started.

-You can customize [when your message will expire](#in-app-message-expiration) and which [advancement behavior](#advancement-behavior-options) it will have.
+You can customize [when your message will expire](#in-app-message-expiration) and which [advancement behavior](#advancement-behavior) it will have.

 ## In-app message expiration